rockettheme/docs/Docs/wordpress/plugins/roksprocket/headlines_mode.md

 9. **Image Resize** is best utilized on a non-responsive theme.
 It renders a copy of the selected image with a maximum width or height determined in these fields.

-10. The **Default Article Text** field allows you to set default post text for all headlines in the widget.
+10. The **Default Article Text** field allows you to set default post text for all features in the widget.
 If this is not changed from its default, then the post's introductory text is used.
+You can choose to use post content, an assigned post excerpt, the default article text, or to have nothing appear at all.

 11. **Default Article Image** determines which image field the widget will default to when locating an image for the feature.

-12. **Default Link** determines which link field the widget will default to when locating a link for the feature.
+12. **Default Link** gives you the ability to set a default link field from posts in the widget.
+This can be either the default article link, a custom link that applies as the default for all items, or nothing at all.

 [headlines]: assets/headlines.png
 [headlines_link]: headlines_mode.md